xin-huang/dadi-cli/docs/examples/fs.md

 The format of the output file is the same as those created by [dadi](https://dadi.readthedocs.io).

-An example for an unfolded allele frequency spectrum is below.
+An example for an unfolded allele frequency spectrum from one population is below.

 ```
 5 unfolded "pop1"